-- 4.4 The Licensing Authority will specifically have regard to those matters contained within section 2, paragraph 2.43 2.45 concerning matters to be considered in licensing of premises. - 4.5 The Licensing Authority will expect the applicant to show that there are written policies and procedures in place to protect children from harm.
-Harm in this context is not limited to harm from gambling but includes wider child protection considerations. - 4.6 The efficiency of such policies and procedures will be considered on their merits and may, for example, include such measures as: - - CRB checks for staff; - staff training in how to deal with suspected truant school children, or unsupervised, very young children on the premises, or children causing perceived problems on/around the premises. - 4.7 The licensing authority will also expect that: - - applicants demonstrate a full understanding of the maximum stakes and prizes of the gambling that is permissible in unlicensed FEC's; - the applicant has no relevant convictions (those that are set out in Schedule 7 of the Act); and

-- staff is trained to have a full understanding of the maximum stakes and prizes. - 4.8 Appendix J_X contains further information on Unlicensed Family
+- 4.4 The Licensing Authority will specifically have regard to those matters contained within section 2, paragraph 2.42-2.44 concerning matters to be considered in licensing of premises. - 4.5 The Licensing Authority will expect the applicant to show that there are written policies and procedures in place to protect children from harm.
+Harm in this context is not limited to harm from gambling but includes wider child protection considerations. - 4.6 The efficiency of such policies and procedures will be considered on their merits and may, for example, include such measures as: - CRB checks for staff; - staff training in how to deal with suspected truant school children, or unsupervised, very young children on the premises, or children causing perceived problems on/around the premises. - 4.7 The licensing authority will also expect that: - applicants demonstrate a full understanding of the maximum stakes and prizes of the gambling that is permissible in unlicensed FEC's; - the applicant has no relevant convictions (those that are set out in Schedule 7 of the Act); and - staff is trained to have a full understanding of the maximum stakes and prizes.

-Entertainment Centre permits, the method of applying, the forms to be used and additional documentation the Licensing Authority requires in determining the application.
+4.8 Appendix H contains further information on unlicensed family entertainment centres, the application process and additional documentation the Licensing Authority requires in determining the application.